Henry IV, Part 2: Synopsis

 He has a relationship with Doll Tearsheet, a prostitute, who gets into a fight with Ancient Pistol, Falstaff's ensign.
 After Falstaff ejects Pistol, Doll asks him about the Prince.
 Falstaff is embarrassed when his derogatory remarks are overheard by Hal, who is present disguised as a musician.
 Falstaff tries to talk his way out of it, but Hal is unconvinced.
 When news of a second rebellion arrives, Falstaff joins the army again, and goes to the country to raise forces.
 There he encounters an old school friend, Justice Shallow, and they reminisce about their youthful follies.
 Shallow brings forward potential recruits for the loyalist army: Mouldy, Bullcalf, Feeble, Shadow and Wart, a motley collection of rustic yokels.
 Falstaff and his cronies accept bribes from two of them, Mouldy and Bullcalf, not to be conscripted.

 In the other storyline, Hal remains an acquaintance of London lowlife and seems unsuited to kingship.
 His father, King Henry IV is again disappointed in the young prince because of that, despite reassurances from the court.
 Another rebellion is launched against Henry IV, but this time it is defeated, not by a battle, but by the duplicitous political machinations of Hal's brother, Prince John.
 King Henry then sickens and appears to die.
 Hal, seeing this, believes he is King and exits with the crown.
 King Henry, awakening, is devastated, thinking Hal cares only about becoming King.
-Hal convinces him otherwise and the old king subsequently dies contentedly.
+Hal convinces him otherwise and the old king subsequently dies contentedly, shortly after imparting to his son his final advice: to neutralize internal threats by waging war abroad ("Be it thy course to busy giddy minds / With foreign quarrels").

-The two-story-lines meet in the final scene, in which Falstaff, having learned from Pistol that Hal is now King, travels to London in expectation of great rewards.
+The two story-lines meet in the final scene, in which Falstaff, having learned from Pistol that Hal is now King, travels to London in expectation of great rewards.
 But Hal rejects him, saying that he has now changed, and can no longer associate with such people.
 The London lowlifes, expecting a paradise of thieves under Hal's governance, are instead purged and imprisoned by the authorities.